citrus/quick_site/README.md

     cd quick_site
     bundle install

+Edit `config/development.yml` to your liking.

-Now boot with your method of choice:
+Boot with your server of choice:

-    ruby app.rb
     thin start -p 4567
+    # or
     unicorn -p 4567
+    # or just
+    ruby app.rb

 Open [http://localhost:4567](http://localhost:4567) in your favorite browser and enter the name of your new site.
-After it's created, navigate to http://localhost:4567/sites/your_site/**your-new-page** to automatically create additional pages.
+After it's created, navigate to http://localhost:4567/sites/your_site/**your/new/page** to automatically create additional pages.
+Edit your pages to your liking using haml. <3

-** TO DO **
+** ---- Currently in progress! ---- **
-Once you're happy with your site, visit http://localhost:4567/**deploy/site_name** to upload your changes to your server.
+Once you're happy with your site, visit http://localhost:4567/sites/your_site/_deploy** to upload your changes to your server.

 If you'd like to restart the app on each request: (for development)

     shotgun -p 4567 $PWD/app.rb

+For some reason the public folder can't be swapped when using shotgun...

 Documentation